rye-com/n8n-nodes-rye/README.md

 ### Prerequisites

-1. Sign up for a Rye API account at [rye.com](https://rye.com)
+1. Sign up for a Rye API staging account from the [developer console](https://staging.console.rye.com/register)
-2. Generate an API access token from your Rye dashboard
+2. Generate an API access token from your [Rye account](https://staging.console.rye.com/account)

+For more information, refer to the official [Rye Account Registration](https://docs.rye.com/api-v2/account-registration) documentation.

 ### Setting up credentials in n8n